Skip to Content Skip to navigation

 22 weeks

 Your midwife will offer a blood pressure check, urine test, she will feel your tummy to measure the size of the baby and she will listen to your baby’s heart beat.
-She will discuss the importance of the baby’s movements and advise you to book antenatal classes.
+She will discuss the importance of the baby’s movements.

 Your midwife will discuss the importance of talking to your baby and forming a relationship.